|

 Scootin' Boogie" choreographed by Bill Bader, a line dance that most

-their own world record year after year.
-The "Longest Line" has been even
+own world record year after year.
+The "Longest Line" has been even been

-been featured on international TV shows.
-Here are the numbers of dancers
+featured on international TV shows.
+Here are the numbers of dancers who

 TAMWORTH WORLD RECORDS: 1997 5,502